Skip to content

 Wind/hail deductible notice

-Iowa homeowners typically carry a separate wind and hail deductible structured as either a flat dollar amount ($500–$2,500) or a percentage of dwelling coverage (1–5%), with percentage-based deductibles becoming more common.
-In Story County, most policies use a 1–2% deductible; on a home insured for $350,000 at 2%, the out-of-pocket deductible is $7,000.
-After documenting damage and filing a claim, confirm your specific deductible structure and dollar amount with your insurance agent, as this figure determines your repair cost responsibility.
+Iowa homeowners typically carry separate wind and hail deductibles structured as either flat dollar amounts (typically $500–$2,500) or percentage-based deductibles (usually 1–5 percent of dwelling coverage).
+In Story County, most policies use the percentage-based model at 1–2 percent.
+For a home insured for $263,800 at the common 2 percent rate, the out-of-pocket deductible is $5,276.
+Confirm your specific deductible type and amount with your insurance agent before filing a claim.

 Full claim guide for Ames